hujhax/austin-improv-wiki/Bridgeport Women's Correctional Facility Short Form Players.md

 ## Summary
 The players portray pre-developed "prisoner" characters, and, as those characters, they perform short-form improv.

-In their 2006 performances (see below), they played sets usually lasting twenty to thirty minutes, and were strictly short-form persona-prov shows.
+In their 2006-2007 performances (see below), they played sets usually lasting twenty to thirty minutes, and were strictly short-form persona-prov shows.
 In their 2014 run, their shows were an hour long and included set pieces and character development.

 The troupe prepared for the performance runs by, among other things, developing their "prisoner" personas and rehearsing stage combat.

 ## History
 [[Erika May McNichol]] came up with the idea for the troupe while living in Chicago, after seeing *[[Wikipedia - Switchblade Sisters|Switchblade Sisters]]*.
 She also drew inspiration from the 1980s promotional TV show [[Wikipedia - Gorgeous Ladies of Wrestling|Gorgeous Ladies of Wrestling]].

-The troupe premiered in *[[The Cagematch]]* on 7/14/06, with the following cast:
+The troupe debuted in *[[The Cagematch]]* on 7/14/06 with the following cast:
 * [[Erika May]]
 * [[Jen Cargill]]
 * [[Jill Morris]]